 Traditionally hunting season starts on April 15, after antlers have rubbed off.
 The rut in Hungary begins in the middle of July and it lasts for two or three weeks.
 It is an unforgettable experience when bucks are called in by your guides.
 The roe buck, which is otherwise terribly suspicious, reacts very well to calls.

-- This is a natural combo hunt, you can easily add a boar hunt or driven pheasants on the side.
+On a Hungary roe deer hunt, you can easily add a Eurasian wild boar hunt or driven pheasants.
 Take our word for it…at least do a day of pheasant hunting.
 It is insane how many birds you will kick up in the fields.

 Typical Itinerary for a Hungary Roe Deer Hunt

 Daily schedule was 5:00 to 9:00 am hunting and 5:00 to 9:00 pm hunting.
 Everything else is flexible (lunch, breakfast and dinner included).